Key Facts

 If you want a structured starting point for your own situation, our free CHC eligibility screener takes about five minutes.

-What the AACC System Should Deliver
+What the AACC System Is Meant to Deliver

 Why "All Age" matters for children with complex needs

-The "All Age" framing is genuinely valuable if it works.
+The "All Age" framing is genuinely valuable if it eventually delivers.
 Children with complex health needs face eligibility battles that mirror those of adults — often with even less public awareness or advocacy support.
 Bringing their data into the same reporting framework creates, at minimum, the possibility of a more joined-up view of continuing care demand across the NHS.
 For families dealing with the adult-side regional variation, our CHC postcode lottery breakdown shows what that inconsistent application looks like in practice.

-Citation Capsule — Data System Transition: The NHS England Q3 2025/26 CHC statistical publication, released 12 February 2026, is the final report in the current PDF format.
-From 14 May 2026, NHS England transitions to the All Age Continuing Care (AACC) data system.
-The Q3 2025/26 data shows 51,154 adults eligible for NHS CHC at a 17% eligibility rate — down from 31% in 2017/18 — with total recipients declining 8.8% over four years (NHS Digital, February 2026).
+Citation Capsule — Final Press Release: The NHS England Q3 2025/26 CHC statistical publication, released 12 February 2026, is the final report in the PDF press-release format.
+From 14 May 2026 the PDF format is discontinued; CHC data continues to publish quarterly as Management Information XLSX on the same NHS England statistics page.
+The Q3 2025/26 data shows 51,154 adults eligible for NHS CHC at a 17% eligibility rate — down from 31% in 2017/18 — with total recipients declining 9.1% between 2017 and 2024 (NHS Digital, February 2026).

 Citation Capsule — Regional Variation: Nuffield Trust research published September 2025 found CHC eligibility rates across English ICBs ranging from 20 to 95 eligible people per 50,000 adults — a near five-fold variation that can't be explained by differences in population health.
 The variation is only measurable because NHS England publishes ICB-level data; without transparent figures, regional inconsistency in applying the National Framework would be invisible to families and advocates (Nuffield Trust, September 2025).